Particular/docs.particular.net/monitoring/heartbeats/in-servicepulse.md

 ![Endpoints overview page](endpoints-overview.png)

-The list of endpoints can be sorted or filtered by using the sort dropdown and the filter textbox on the right hand side of the page.
+The list of endpoints can be sorted or filtered using the sort dropdown and the filter textbox on the right side of the page.

 ![Sort and filter Entpoinds](sort-endpoints.png)